Customise Consent Preferences

 A no comment interview does not preclude the possibility of pre-charge engagement.

-Benefits of pre-charge engagement as identified as Annex B are as follows;
+Benefits of pre-charge engagement as identified in Annex B are as follows;

 • A suspect who maintains their innocence will be aided by the earlier identification of lines of enquiry, which point away from the suspect or towards another suspect.